department-of-veterans-affairs/vets.gov-designpattrns/vets-design-system.md

     Caseflow's design system is implemented differently from how we would ideally implement a Vets.gov system, but their processes for getting started and maintaining the system have some good lessons for Vets.gov.

 #### Getting started with Caseflow
     The Caseflow team rolled their own platform, building a system in Rails that is custom-tailored to their needs.
 The team dedicated a sprint to determining their needs, spinning the technology up, and seeding it with basic design patterns in use on Caseflow.
 The dedicated cycle meant that the design system had a very solid start, but because it's meant to be a living system, it by no means meant that the system was _finished._

 #### Maintenance
     The Caseflow team is a on a two-week sprint cycle.
 Each sprint, maintaining and adding to the design system is given some level of priority.
 Any team member who has cycles is encouraged to add to the system, either by maintaining existing patterns or by documenting new ones.
-If, during the
+If during the sprint, new design patterns are created, it falls to the creator to document the new pattern on their system.

     3. We need to pick a tool; I recommend Fractal
         1. Option: Fractal